RudyMas/tigra_controller/README.md

-# Class Controller for the Tiger Framework
+# Class Controller for the Tigra Framework

-This is the Class Controller which is used by Tiger.
+This is the Class Controller which is used by Tigra.

 ## Installation
 Install the package using composer.
 ```
-composer require tiger/controller
+composer require tigra/controller
 ```

 or by editing composer.json yourself and adding:
 ```
 "require": {
-    "tiger/controller": "*"
+    "tigra/controller": "*"
 }
 ```